- 1 What are Tanning Oils?

 What are Tanning Oils?

 Many people spent hours lying out in the sun with baby oil slathered all over their skin without knowing the dangers of using baby oil for tanning.
 Considered only for the wealthy before, it was not until the 20th century that skin tanning exploded to the mainstream working class.
-When teenagers and crowds watch movies shot in beach settings and music like those by the American Beach Boys which glamorized tanning, they yearn to be tan too, and thus look for the quickest solution.
+When teenagers and crowds watch movies shot in beach settings and music like those by the American Beach Boys which glamorized tanning, they yearn to be tan too and thus look for the quickest solution.
 Baby oil has been touted as the quickest way to get a deeply glowing bronzed body.
 There is a wide variety of tanning oils and products in the market, all using different brand names.
 Some of these products contain bronzers that give the skin a brown tone, but these last only up to a week.
-A good tanning oil or lotion is a product of intense hydrating agents such as glycerine, vitamin E, cocoa butter or coconut oil.
+A good tanning oil or lotion is a product of intense hydrating agents such as glycerine, vitamin E, cocoa butter, or coconut oil.
 It contains skin-care cosmetic oils purposed to help the skin achieve a tan, but they may or may not contain SPF (sun protection factor).
 Tanning products that do not contain any SPF protection are meant to be used for indoor purposes and they help tan the skin by bringing blood to the surface and stimulating the production of melanin to darken the skin complexion.
 On the other hand, those that contain SPF are for outdoor use and this is to protect against free radiation and harmful sun rays.

 Why do people like tanning their skin?

 The reason that baby oil works so quickly to tan your skin is that it is only a moisturizer.
 You will argue that many sunscreens also do contain moisturizers, so why are they considered much safer than baby oil?
 It is because sunscreens also contain other active ingredients that block harmful UVA and UVB rays from the sun.
 And because baby oil lacks these ingredients, which also include salicylates and benzophenones, it offers zero protection against harmful sun rays.
 So do not envy the bronze bodies of celebrities like those of Kate Hudson and many others as there you can also get the tan of your dream to flaunt.
-The secret lies in tanning oils, creams and lotions.
+The secret lies in tanning oils, creams, and lotions.
 You will discover that using baby oil for tanning will make your skin more even and smooth because the oil reflects and distributes the sun rays evenly across all applied areas.
 No corner of the skin will receive the rays more intently than the others.
 But how safe is this?

 How tanning oil works

 You can protect your skin while still exposing it to the sun using tanning oils and lotions.
 This explains why you see many people liberally applying oils on their bodies at the beach.
-Tanning oil will protect the skin from damage cause by sun rays, but very few oils possess SPF properties.
-These oils attract more sun rays making it conducive for melanin production and this results in a tan.
+Tanning oil will protect the skin from damage caused by sun rays, but very few oils possess SPF properties.
+These oils attract more sun rays making it conducive to melanin production and this results in a tan.
 Whether you buy or prepare them at home, it is the nourishing effects that matter most.
 And this explains why baby oil has been used by many ladies as a supplement in the tanning process.
 But how fast can tanning happen?
 Generally, using baby oil for tanning does not give any protection against the sun.
 It only works in attracting more UV (ultraviolet) rays to the applied areas of the skin and speeds up their intensity on the skin.
 The increase in the amount of melanin from underneath the skin is what turns the skin darker, thus creating a tan.
-The effect of tanning oils is relatively much slower on people with a fairer skin than those with dark skin because of the slow production of melanocytes.
+The effect of tanning oils is relatively much slower on people with fairer skin than those with dark skin because of the slow production of melanocytes.
 Beauty salons are the best places to get the best recommendation on which tanning oil to use, after which you can intensify it.
 If you apply baby oil for tanning on your body in even quantities while on the beach or any sunbathing area, you are likely to see results in just two weeks.
 And to deepen the effect further, you can extend the application for a few more days.
 Keeping your skin well hydrated with a heavy-duty moisturizer will help in avoiding skin peeling because of exposure to the sun.

 Is it advisable to use baby oil for tanning your skin?